Washington Wing

 Cost:

-$50.00 for the weekend * (Some classes may require an additional fee.
+$50.00 for the standard weekend (1st full weekend of the month) * (Some classes may require an additional fee.
 Information is included in the Course Description.)

 • Cost includes the following: